Penshurst Airfield: From 1940

 On 4 August 1941 No. 268 Squadron RAF were deployed to RAF Penshurst from RAF Snailwell.
 They were based here for four days before they returned to RAF Snailwell on 8 August.
 At the time, 268 Squadron were operating the Curtiss Tomahawk IIA.
 On 7 September 1942, No. 653 Squadron RAF was deployed to RAF Penshurst, bringing their Auster AOP.5 aircraft with them.
 The squadron departed on 17 August 1943 but returned again on 17 September.
 On 13 January 1944, an Auster was presented to 653 Squadron in memory of Scottish aviation pioneer Bertram Dickson.
 Another was presented to the squadron that day by a Mrs Law in memory of her son.
 653 Squadron departed Penshurst on 27 June 1944.
 LB264, one of 653 Squadron's Austers which operated from RAF Penshurst, is preserved at the Royal Air Force Museum, Hendon.
 On 27 June 1944, 653 Squadron relocated to Normandy.
 Another Auster squadron, No. 661 Squadron, moved into Penshurst the day 653 Squadron left, like 653 Squadron, 661 followed them to France on 7 August 1944.

-On 6 July 1944, Boeing B-17 Flying Fortress 43-37527 N7-X The Prowler of the 603d Bombardment Squadron, USAAF made an emergency wheels-up landing at RAF Penshurst.
+On 6 July 1944, Boeing B-17 Flying Fortress 43–37527 N7-X The Prowler of the 603d Bombardment Squadron, USAAF made an emergency wheels-up landing at RAF Penshurst.
 The aircraft was returning to RAF Nuthampstead from a raid on Saint-Omer, France.
 Eight of the eleven crew bailed out before the aircraft landed.
 Although a Leigh resident recalled that the aircraft was later repaired and flown out at a light load and taking advantage of favourable winds, official records show that the aircraft was written off.
 In December 1944, personnel based at Penshurst numbered 26 officers and 166 other ranks.
 On 2 February 1945, No. 664 Squadron RAF was deployed to Penshurst.
 They also flew Austers.
 On 23 March 1945, 664 Squadron were transferred to the Netherlands.
 On 10 July 1945 Douglas C-47A Dakota 42-108872 of the 23d Fighter Squadron USAAF crashed on landing at RAF Penshurst.
 The aircraft was written off.
-RAF Penshurst closed on 13 May 1946.
+RAF Penshurst closed on 13 May 1946, the site was also used by No. 2733 Squadron RAF Regiment.
 The control tower was demolished in the 1970s.
 The crewroom was demolished in 1990.
 A hangar survived until 1991, when it blew down in a storm.